3lc-ai/3lc-examples/tutorials/collect_metrics_only/README.md

 python collect_metrics_only.py
 ```

-A 3LC `Table` is created for each split along with a `Run`, for which per-sample metrics are collected.
+A 3LC `tlc.Table` is created for each split along with a `tlc.Run`, for which per-sample metrics are collected.